As most readers know by now, Max Huntsman, Los Angeles County’s longtime and highly respected Inspector General has announced his retirement.

 Things got more challenging in 2018, two years after the formation of the COC, when a former LASD lieutenant named Alex Villanueva, defeated then Sheriff Jim McDonald, “which was a terrible thing for the county,” said Huntsman.

-(For more on former sheriff Villanueva’s enemies list, check out Sean Kennedy’s detailed report describing a “pattern of LASD officials announcing they have opened ‘criminal investigations’ of various department heads, oversight officials, and professionals.” )
+(For more on former sheriff Villanueva’s enemies list, check Part 2 of this series, and also take a look at Sean Kennedy’s detailed report describing a “pattern of LASD officials announcing they have opened ‘criminal investigations’ of various department heads, oversight officials, and professionals.” )

-(Note: by the time AV was sworn in, both former sheriff Lee Baca, and former undersheriff and Paul Tanaka, were convicted of federal crimes and sentenced to federal prison.)
+(Note: by the time Villanueva was sworn in, both former sheriff Lee Baca, and former undersheriff and Paul Tanaka, were convicted of federal crimes and sentenced to federal prison.)

 Subpoena Power